Kent Hrbek

-Kent Alan Hrbek (/ˈhɜrbɛk/; born May 21, 1960), nicknamed "Herbie", is a former American Major League Baseball first baseman.
+Kent Alan Hrbek (/ˈhɜrbɛk/; born May 21, 1960), nicknamed "Herbie", is an American former Major League Baseball first baseman.
 He played his entire 14-year baseball career with the Minnesota Twins (1981–1994).
 Hrbek batted left-handed and threw right-handed.
 He hit the first home run in the Hubert H. Humphrey Metrodome on April 3, 1982, in an exhibition game against the Phillies.
 Fans knew Hrbek as an outstanding defensive player, perennial slugger, and charismatic hometown favorite.
 Former Twins pitcher Jim Kaat considered Hrbek to be the best defensive first baseman he had ever seen, despite him never winning a Gold Glove at the position.

+Early life

-Hrbek attended Kennedy High School in Bloomington, Minnesota.
+Hrbek was born in Minneapolis on May 21, 1960.
+He attended Kennedy High School in Bloomington, Minnesota.